FAQs for graduate applicants

 Some of my teaching/assessment/internship/research project did not take place due to the COVID-19 pandemic.
 Will this affect my application?

 My current course completion date has been delayed.
-Can I still apply for a research programme due to start in October 2021/start at a later date?
+Can I still apply for a course due to start in October 2022 and request to start at a later date?

 Are there any changes to English Language requirements due to COVID-19?

-What will the impact of COVID-19 be for courses starting in September 2021?
+What will the impact of COVID-19 be for courses starting in autumn 2022?

 Who should I contact if I have a question?